smarter-project/smart-camera-hybrid-application/README.md

 ## Video Demonstration

 The accompanying video: [link] shows how we can deploy the SMARTER application to the iMX8M-Mini-EVK.
-We follow the instructions given in the SMARTER Project repo[^4] and then deploy an extra component that runs on the Cortex-M4.
+We follow the instructions given in the SMARTER Project repo [DOCS] and then deploy an extra component that runs on the Cortex-M4.

 ## Summary